 Targeted Marketing on Social Media

-Posting your website URL on your personal Facebook page will NOT generate the kind of business you’re looking for.
+Posting your website URL on your personal Facebook page will likely not generate business.
 Instead, create a dedicated Facebook business page for your practice.
 Include the site link on your LinkedIn and Twitter profiles as well.
 Each of these platforms reaches a different type of audience, and your marketing should be tailored accordingly.

-Twitter and Instagram marketing is all about hashtags.
+Twitter marketing is all about hashtags.
 Don’t expect users to search for you specifically.
 They’re looking for topics, and those are represented by hashtags.
 For example, if you write about risk management, add #riskmanagement to the end of your post.
-Couple that with a compelling image and you should get some decent traffic.
+Couple that with a compelling image and you will be better positioned to get some traffic.

 Digital Marketing is All About Quality Content